-I have written on this subject over the years and will repeat my experience in parting out 40+ 63/64's over the past 18 years:
+I have written on this subject over the years and will repeat my experience in parting out almost 60 63/64's over the past 25 years:

 It is indeed much, much easier to remove the exhaust manifolds with the heads (or complete engine) removed from the car.
 I have never successfully removed an exhaust manifold that has never been removed from an engine while it is still in the car and would never attempt it anyway knowing what I know now.
 Assuming you have lifted the engine or removed the head, I do have some good advice.

 First soaking the bolt where it goes thru the manifold to is going to do little good in loosening the threads since the threads bolt into the head a considerable distance away from the top where the bolts goes thru the manifold.
-I have never tried heat, but understand it can help, but have never had to rely on torching the bolts.
+Heating the Bolt can help but have really felt he need.

 On removing the head bolts (and assuming you have the original 9/16" bolts) I always use a 6 point 14mm hardened 1/2" drive socket to back them out.
 A 14mm socket is slightly smaller than a 9/16" but will fit on the 9/16" bolt.
 The 6 point 14mm socket vs the 12 point socket will give you a very snug fit.
 The worst thing you can ever do is slap a 12 point 9/16" socket on these bolts....you might has well go ahead and call the bolt "rounded"!
 LOL